ezesuthering/Vue-realtime-data-AWS-SNS-SQS/README.md

 src/credential.js

 Must be set:

-module.exports = {
-    ACCESS_KEY_ID: The Access Key ID of the IAM user provided by AWS,
+ACCESS_KEY_ID: The Access Key ID of the IAM user provided by AWS
-    SECRET_ACCESS_KEY: The Secret Access Key of the IAM user provided by AWS,
+SECRET_ACCESS_KEY: The Secret Access Key of the IAM user provided by AWS
-    REGION: The region of the account services E.G: 'sa-east-1',
+REGION: The region of the account services E.G: 'sa-east-1'
-    QUEUE_URL: The SQS Queue URL,
+QUEUE_URL: The SQS Queue URL
 TOPIC_ARN: The Topic ARN
-}